squinkylabs/Demo/docs/vco1-first.md

 ## Examine on scope

 Since VCO1 will always generate at least one channel of output, we can look at the output with the VCV Fundamental scope without needing to make a patch.
 So let's look at the different waveforms.
-Here VCV's Fundamental scope is uses.
+Here VCV's Fundamental scope is used.

 ![VCO1 Waveforms](./scopes.png)